diannedejesus/debt_tracker/readme.md

 - [X] loggedin user should not have access to verify account page
 - [X] error when user create is submitted can't find page redirect.
 - [X] getting header error when submitting user that is already created and it is giving me the verification code and it is creating the invalid account
+- [X] verify variable naming schema for password reset and account verification since both use the same code.
+- [X] how should payments that are greater than the minimun payment be processed?

 ## Issues
 <!-- Things that should be looked into but an alternative solution was/can be implemented  -->
-- [X] how should payments that are greater than the minimun payment be processed?
+- [X] payments for a debtor with the same date and payment amount will issue an error.
+- [X] verify how accurate payments left is
-- how to handle late/missed payments? (zero payment only for pay/bill date to indicated excused payment? server calculation add to object)
+- [X] how to handle late/missed payments? (zero payment only for pay/bill date to indicated excused payment? server calculation add to object)
-- [X] verify variable naming schema for password reset and account verification since both use the same code.
 - Fix the style sheet of pages
     - create header for pages that are guest / not signed in users
     - Change page titles

-- verify how other routes need to handle revoked access [research]
+- [X] verify how other routes need to handle revoked access [research]
+    - [ ] Implement warning about revoking access, saying it only stop the user from logging in at their next attempt.
-    - how to remove the current session of a user?
+    - [-] how to remove the current session of a user?
-- verify how accurate payments left is
-- payments for the a debtor with the same date and payment amount will issue an error.
-Should the user be able to enter multiple payments for that date?
 - have file deletion verify deletion.
+- Test payments over dued amount

 <!-- NOTES
 Account Creation & Login
 To setup the page you need to go to the route "pageurl/auth/admin" to create the intial owner account.
 After the owner account is created this page won't let you create anymore accounts.
 The newly created owner account can create any kind of new accounts.
 If all owner accounts are remove or revoked then this page can be used to create a new owner account.